Back to MCP Servers

 Use this guide to select the right tool for your task:

-- If you need interactive browser automation (click, type, navigate): use scrape + interact
+• If you need interactive browser automation (click, type, navigate): use interact with a URL for a fresh page, or scrape + interact when you already scraped the page or need tighter scrape control

 Quick Reference Table